-This Easy Hot Fudge Sauce takes just 5 minutes to come together in one pot.
-Simply add four common pantry ingredients and a dash of vanilla, and you've got yourself a classic hot fudge sauce!
+This Classic Hot Fudge Sauce with cocoa powder takes just 5 minutes to come together in one pot.
+Simply add four common pantry ingredients and a dash of vanilla, and you've got yourself a classic hot fudge recipe!

-5 Minute Hot Fudge Sauce: no matter which swaps you need to make in the ingredients, the secret to this 5 minute fudge sauce is in the boiling step.
+5 Minute Hot Fudge Sauce: no matter which swaps you need to make in the ingredients, the secret to this hot fudge sauce recipe with cocoa is in the boiling step.

-Sugar: while you could use brown sugar or coconut sugar, using allulose (for a sugar-free hot fudge sauce) or white sugar keeps the chocolate as the star flavor.
+Sugar: while you could use brown sugar or coconut sugar, using allulose (for a sugar-free hot fudge sauce) or white sugar keeps the chocolate as the star flavor, which is essential in a hot fudge recipe with cocoa powder rather than processed chocolate.

 Cocoa Powder: you can use any type of cocoa powder you’d like, but to increase the nutrition of your sauce, I recommend using a fine cocoa powder like the one I use from Guittard.